LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 Jesus' preaching reflected his basic religious convictions.
 He believed that his understanding of God would be "good news" for people.
 He shared his convictions that this would be good news for the poor, that it would bring sight to those who were blind, bring freedom to those who were held captive and would set free those who were on the fringe and downtrodden.
 This is why he gathered his disciples and sent them, two by two, to "spread the word."

-11th Sunday in Ordinary Time - How It Is With The Kingdom Of God
+11th Sunday in Ordinary Time - This Is How It Is

-There are thirteen parables in the Gospel of Mark.
-Two of them appear in today's Gospel.
-And Jesus introduces today's parables by saying, "This is how it is with the kingdom of God…."
-"Let me tell you about the kingdom of God..."
+Parables are stories, not theological arguments.
+They are simple, sometimes thought-provoking, everyday stories that everyone can understand.
+But they describe for us a way of seeing our lives through another lens, looking with a sharper focus at the way Jesus would have us see and experience life around us.
+And we need to listen carefully.
+There are thirteen parables in the Gospel of Mark, two of which appear in today's Gospel.
+And Jesus introduces them by saying, "This is how it is with the kingdom of God…."
+In other words, "Let me tell you about the kingdom of God..."

 10th Sunday in Ordinary Time - Where are We?